mhallin79/lillen/guides/festoon-lights.md

 <link href="../styles/custom.css" rel="stylesheet" />

 # Festoon Lights
-Lillen's has festoon lights that can be hung from the awning using the provided track hanger clips.
+Lillen has festoon lights that can be hung from the awning using the provided track hanger clips.

 > **Please note!** The Feston Lights need 240V to operate.